paulsheridan/serialdecoderpublic/README.md

 # rpb_serials
-Homework from Rad Power Bikes.
+Homework from RPB.
 A serial number decoder built in React and Flask.

 To run:
 ```